Adult Religious Education

 Adult Religious Education at St. Francis

 St. Francis de Sales offers many different opportunities for adults to further their Catholic education.
-For any information about the different adult education opportunities please contact James Blankenship, the Director of Religious Education, at email@example.com.
+For any information about the different adult education opportunities please contact Janice Rees, the Coordinator of Religious Education, at email@example.com.